PhilipCRivera/HTML-and-CSS-Projects/README.md

 This is my portfolio page that gives some information on who I am.
 It's styled using CSS and contains a navbar with moveNav animation effects, images that enlarge when hovered over, and a contact form to get in touch with me.

+# Movie Theater site
+This page is an example home page for a Movie Theater that is styled using Bootstrap 4.
+It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns